-We need to raise £250,000 per annuum to support our services, provide holidays, day trips, family support services and to purchase much needed specialist equipment.
+We need to raise £250,000 per annum to support our services, provide holidays, day trips, family support services and to purchase much needed specialist equipment.
 We hold a variety of events throughout the year, rely heavily on Trust fundraising and enjoy working with our local community to ensure the momentum of fundraising continues.
-For further information and to get involved click on our Fundraising link.
+For further information and to get involved click on our Fundraising page.

 Adult Short Break Home

 Emscote House provides an overnight short break services for adults aged 18 – 65 with profound learning difficulties, autism and/or complex physical and health care needs.